Mass media in Mauritius

 The mass media in Mauritius is limited by its small population size (estimated at 1,288,000 in 2008).
-Nonetheless, Mauritius has a robust economy, and there are a number of major media outlets, including print newspapers, radio and television stations.
+There are a few media outlets, including print newspapers, radio and state-run television stations.

 Newspapers

-Publications appear in French and sometimes English, while others are in an Indigenous language.
+Publications appear in French and sometimes English, while others are in an ancestral language.

 Press freedom

-Section 12(1) of the Constitution of Mauritius provides for a presumption of freedom of speech.
-Section 287 and 287A of the Criminal Code allows a court to ban newspapers for sedition.
+Section 12(1) of the Constitution of Mauritius provides for the presumption of freedom of speech.
+Section 287 and 287A of the Criminal Code allow a court to ban newspapers for sedition.
 Section 299 of the Criminal Code makes "publishing false news" a crime.
 The Newspaper and Periodicals Act was enacted in 1837.
-In 1984, a Newspapers and Periodicals Bill was proposed to make it mandatory for newspapers to deposit a financial bond of MUR 500,000 to be allowed to continue to operate.
+In 1984, a Newspapers and Periodicals Bill was proposed to make it mandatory for newspapers to deposit a financial bond of MUR500,000 to be allowed to continue to operate.
 The bill was opposed by the media.
 Forty-four journalists were arrested for protesting against the bill.
 In January 2015, a court sentenced the then Vice-Prime Minister to a meager monetary fine for having led an illegal demonstration in front of a daily newspaper and damaged some window panes of the building.

-In June 2016, the speaker of the National Assembly, banned the editor in chief of a news magazine from the National Assembly for four sessions because of an editorial about Hanoomanjee’s alleged bias in the National Assembly.
+In June 2016, the speaker of the National Assembly banned the editor-in-chief of a news magazine from the National Assembly for four sessions because of an editorial about Hanoomanjee’s alleged bias in the National Assembly.

 Television

 The Mauritius Broadcasting Corporation is the national public television and radio broadcaster.
-It broadcasts programming in French, English, Hindi, Creole and Chinese.
-It also operates also in the island of Rodrigues and Agaléga.
-Other television broadcaster include Canalsat, Parabole Maurice, London Satellite Systems and DStv.
+It broadcasts programming in French, English, Hindi, Creole, and Chinese.
+It also operates on the islands of Rodrigues and Agaléga.
+Other television broadcasters include Canalsat, Parabole Maurice (until 2025) and DStv.

 Radio

 There are nine Mauritian FM radio stations and two operating on the AM band.
-The most listened station is Radio Plus followed by Top FM.
+The popular stations are Radio Plus and Top FM.